Healthdirect Free Australian health advice you can count on.

 If you are at high risk of syphilis, you will also be tested again around 6 weeks after your baby is born.

-It is important you are tested and treated for syphilis during pregnancy if you have it.
-If you do not treat syphilis, you can pass it onto your baby (known as congenital syphilis).
+It is important that you are treated for syphilis during pregnancy if you have it.
+If you do not treat syphilis, you can pass it on to your baby (known as congenital syphilis).

 Can syphilis be prevented?

-You can prevent syphilis and other STIs by practicing safe sex.
-This means you should:
+You can prevent syphilis and other STIs by practising safe sex:

 • Always use a condom with a water-based lubricant when you have vaginal, oral or anal sex, or a dental dam if you are having oral sex.

-• Avoid having sex if you or your partner have ulcers or sores on their genitals and/or mouth.
+• Avoid having sex if you or your partner have ulcers or sores on their genitals or mouth.

 • Have regular sexual health checks.